 The 360 bar occupies a stunning riverside location on the 32nd floor of the Millennium Hilton Hotel with great views along the Chao Phraya river below with its constant traffic of boats.
-Opposite is the Chinatown district with Wat Traimit, River City, and the Sheraton Hotel.
-Further up river you can glimpse Wat Arun, Wat Saket, The Grand Palace, Wat Prayoon, Memorial Bridge and Asiatique all visible in the distance and lit up at night.
+On the opposite side of the river is Chinatown with Wat Traimit, River City, and the Sheraton Hotel.
+Further upriver you can glimpse Wat Arun, Wat Saket, The Grand Palace, Wat Prayoon, Memorial Bridge and Asiatique all visible in the distance and lit up at night.

 Prices are average for an upmarket hotel with beers starting at 250 baht, cocktails from 360 baht and wine at 500 baht a glass.
 Tax and service (17%) are added to your bill.
 A snack menu is also available as well as a light buffet.
 Service is efficient and friendly.

 The dress code is smart casual officially meaning no shorts, singlets or flip flops but this is sometimes overlooked.
 There is a free shuttle boat from the hotel boat pier at Sathorn Pier next to Saphan Taksin BTS.
 There is a second hotel shuttle boat that runs between the hotel and Asiatique.